Let's All Be Americans Now

 Let's All Be Americans Now is a World War I song written and composed by Irving Berlin, Edgar Leslie, and George W. Meyer.
-The song was first published in 1917 by Waterson, Berlin & Snyder Co., in New York, NY.The sheet music cover depicts a soldier with his rifle and silhouetted marching soldiers in the background.
+The song was first published in 1917 by Waterson, Berlin & Snyder Co., in New York, NY, appearing in the Broadway musical, 'Dance and Grow Thin'.
+The sheet music cover depicts a soldier with his rifle and silhouetted marching soldiers in the background.
 A popular recording in 1917 was made by the American Quartet.

 The sheet music can be found at the Pritzker Military Museum & Library.